This document will provides instructions for the GenoPred pipeline. It covers the following topics:

 Step 4: How to modify the configuration

 After running the pipeline, it is often useful to update the configuration of our analysis, for example to added a new GWAS to the gwas_list.
-This is not a problem - GenoPred uses snakemake to only rerun analyses that are affected by the changes in configuration, rather than running the full pipeline from scratch.
+This is not a problem - GenoPred uses Snakemake to only rerun analyses that are affected by the changes in configuration, rather than running the full pipeline from scratch.

 I will demonstrate by adding a new GWAS, but its a similar process when adding new score files or target samples, or when changing certain parameters in configfile.
 We simply add a new row to the gwas_list, rerun GenoPred, and it will rerun the required steps.
 As an example, I will add a row with the name ‘COAD02’, which uses the same sumstats file as COAD01.